-(3) Includes 254,951 shares and 254,951 shares owned by The Deepika Chopra Trust UDT dated July 17, 1987 and The Chandini Chopra Trust UDT dated July 17, 1987, respectively.
+- (3) Includes 200,000 shares and 200,000 shares owned by The Deepika Chopra Trust UDT dated July 17, 1987 and The Chandini Chopra Trust UDT dated July 17, 1987, respectively.
 Deepak Chopra is the co-trustee of both irrevocable trusts.
-Of the balance of such shares, 792,434 shares are held jointly by Mr. Chopra and his wife, Nandini Chopra, and 11,625 shares are held individually by Mr. Chopra.
-Includes 85,100 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2001.
-Mr. Chopra is the Chairman of the Board, Chief Executive Officer and President of the Company.

-- (4) Includes 57,450 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2001.
-Mr. Mehra is the Vice President, Chief Financial Officer, Secretary and a Director of the Company and President of OSI Security Group. - (5) Includes 66,254 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2001.
-Mr. Kotowski is the Chief Technology Officer of the Company. - (6) Includes 17,950 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2001.
-Mr. Hickman is Vice President of Operations of Rapiscan Group and the Managing Director of OSI Singapore and OSI Malaysia. - (7) Includes 12,500 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2001.
-Does not include 25,000 shares owned for Mr. Good's benefit by the Good Swartz & Berns Pension & Profit Sharing Plan, of which Mr. Good is a co-trustee and in which he participates.
+Of the balance of such shares, 588,815 shares are held jointly by Mr. Chopra and his wife, Nandini Chopra, and 11,625 shares are held individually by Mr. Chopra.
+Includes 52,700 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2002.
+Mr. Chopra is the Chairman of the Board, Chief Executive Officer and President of the Company. - (4) Includes 33,650 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2002.
+Mr. Mehra is the Vice President, Chief Financial Officer, Secretary and a Director of the Company and President of OSI Security Group. - (5) Includes 15,950 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2002.
+Mr. Kotowski is the Chief Technology Officer of the Company. - (6) Includes 13,900 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2002.
+Mr. Hickman is Vice President of Operations of Rapiscan Group and the Managing Director of OSI Singapore and OSI Malaysia. - (7) Includes 6,875 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2002.
+Includes 5,000 shares owned for Mr. Good's benefit by the Good Swartz & Berns Pension & Profit Sharing Plan, of which Mr. Good is a co-trustee and in which he participates.
 Mr. Good is a Director of the Company.
 The address of Mr. Good is 11755 Wilshire Boulevard, 17th Floor, Los Angeles, California 90025. - (8) Includes 6,742 shares held by the Meyer and Doreen Luskin Family Trust.
-Includes 12,500 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2001.
-Does not include 1,030,200 shares beneficially owned by Scope Industries, Inc., 5,000 shares beneficially owned by Scope Industries, Inc. Retirement Savings Plan and 3,000 shares beneficially owned by Scope Products, Inc. Profit Sharing Plan, as to all of which Mr. Luskin disclaims beneficial ownership.
-Mr. Luskin is the President, Chief Executive Officer, Chairman of the Board and a principal stockholder of Scope Industries, Inc. The address of Mr. Luskin is c/o Scope Industries, 233 Wilshire Boulevard, Suite 310, Santa Monica, California 90401. - (9) Includes 95,679 shares held by Mr. Syal and his wife, Mohini Syal as trustees for the Syal Trust.
-Includes 6,250 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2001.
-Mr. Syal is a Director of the Company.
+Includes 6,125 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2002.
+Mr. Luskin is the President, Chief Executive Officer, Chairman of the Board and a principal stockholder of Scope Industries, Inc. Includes 25,000 shares owned by Scope Industries, Inc. as to which Mr. Luskin disclaims beneficial ownership.
+The address of Mr. Luskin is c/o Scope Industries, Inc., 233 Wilshire Boulevard, Suite 310, Santa Monica, California 90401. - (9) Includes 44,000 shares held by Mr. Syal and his wife, Mohini Syal as trustees for the Syal Trust.
+Includes 11,250 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2002.
+Mr. Syal is a Director of the Company. - (10) Includes 1,250 shares issuable pursuant to options which become exercisable no later than 60 days after June 30, 2002.
+Mr. Viswanathan is a Director of the Company.